avelinoschz/avelinoschz/README.md

 **`Software Engineer by ☀️, Digital Wizard by 🌑`**

-I am a software engineer with knowledge in digital art -drawing & pixel art, audio-visuals, music-.
-I have a passion for everything in the digital realm and creating stuff.
+I am a software engineer with knowledge in digital art and audio-visuals.
+I have a passion for creating stuff in the digital realm.
 Currently, I'm specializing in Go and playing around with infra, looking forward to learning more low-level and systems programming.

 ![dancing-gopher](assets/dancing-gopher.gif)